 24. How Did Saber Tooth Cat Become Extinct

-- The saber toothed cat eventually got wiped out and became extinct around 12,000 years ago due to a number of factors which include human activities, lack of prey and climate change.
+- The saber-toothed cat eventually got wiped out and became extinct around 12,000 years ago due to several factors which include human activities, lack of prey, and climate change.

 25. Why Did Saber Tooth Cat Go Extinct – Saber Tooth Cat Cause Of Extinction – Saber Tooth Cat Extinction Theories

-- Some believe that during the last glacial period (called the Quaternary extinction event), the change in temperature affected the vegetation and thus the cat’s prey.
+- Some believe that during the last glacial period (called the Quaternary extinction event), the temperature change affected the vegetation and thus the cat’s prey.
 There were no more herbivores to feed on, so the saber toothed cat died out due to starvation.

 - According to another theory, they went extinct around the time when humans were becoming more advanced in hunting technology, so it is possible that humans hunted them down in very large numbers, if not for food, then for safety.

 - The temperature also rose a lot during the Quaternary period, and saber-toothed cats were probably affected by it because they were not adapted to such high temperatures.

 Learn more: Why did the Saber Tooth Tiger Go Extinct

 26. When Did Saber Toothed Cats Go Extinct – Saber Tooth Cat Extinction Date